Ragged school: Ragged School Museum

 Founded in 1990, a Ragged School Museum occupies a group of three canalside buildings on Copperfield Road in the London Borough of Tower Hamlets that once housed the largest ragged school in London; the buildings had previously been used by Dr Thomas Barnardo.

 Barnardo arrived in London in 1866, planning to train as a doctor and become a missionary in China.
-In London, he was confronted by a city where disease was rife, poverty and overcrowding endemic and educational opportunities for the poor nonexistent.
+In London, he was confronted by a city where disease was rife, poverty and overcrowding endemic, and educational opportunities for the poor nonexistent.
 He watched helplessly as a cholera epidemic swept through the East End, leaving more than 3,000 Londoners dead and many destitute.
-He gave up his medical training to pursue his local missionary works and in 1867, opened his first ragged school, where children could gain a free basic education.
-Ten years later, Barnardo's Copperfield Road School opened its doors to children, and for the next thirty-one years it educated tens of thousands of children.
+He gave up his medical training to pursue his local missionary works and, in 1867, opened his first ragged school where children could gain a free primary education.
+Ten years later, Barnardo's Copperfield Road School opened its doors to children, and for the next thirty-one years, it educated tens of thousands of children.
 It closed in 1908, by which time enough government schools had opened in the area to serve the needs of local families.

-The buildings, originally warehouses for goods transported along the Regent's Canal, then went through a variety of industrial uses until, in the early 1980s, they were threatened with demolition.
+The buildings, originally warehouses for goods transported along the Regent's Canal, then went through various industrial uses until, in the early 1980s, they were threatened with demolition.
 A group of local people joined together to save them and reclaim their unique heritage.
-The Ragged School Museum Trust was set up and the museum opened in 1990.
+The Ragged School Museum Trust was set up and opened a museum in 1990.

 The museum was founded to make the history of the ragged schools and the broader social history of the East End accessible to all.
 An authentic Victorian classroom has been set up within the original buildings, in which 14,000 children each year experience a school lesson as it would have been taught more than 100 years ago.